About Madison City Schools

 Each board member is appointed to staggered five-year terms.
 The Board hires the Superintendent, Chief Financial Officer, and chooses Board Legal Counsel, with all other decisions following superintendent recommendations subject to board approval.

-Madison City Schools approved a $129 million 2022-2023 operating budget with 1,416 full-time employees.
+Madison City Schools has a $200 million operating budget with 1,567 employees (not including subs).
 Test scores on national standardized tests are above the national average at all schools.
 It is an affluent suburban community, with residents working in highly technical jobs with companies such as SCI, FBI, Intergraph, Boeing, as well as the U.S. Army Aviation and Missile Command and NASA.
 Over 69% of adults in Madison hold Bachelor's or advanced degrees.
 The school population is diverse with over 59 different languages represented in the district.
 Minorities account for approximately one third of the student population, and twenty six percent of students overall come from households with incomes at or below the poverty level.
 Our Special Education program remains dedicated to serving 1,400 students, ages 3-21, with a wide range of disabilities.